dhmncivichacks/isitrecyclingweek-web/readme.md

 ```
 git clone https://github.com/dhmncivichacks/isitrecycling.git
 npm install
-npm run dev
+npm start
 ```

 Usage
 -----

-`npm run dev` to start a dev server that will watch for changes.
+`npm start` to start a dev server that will watch for changes.

 `npm run build` to build production quality js.

 `npm test` to execute linter and tests.

-`npm run watch:test` to execute tests on change.

-`npm run publish:pages --silent` to publish latest changes to gh-pages.
+`npm run deploy` to publish latest changes to gh-pages.